 iv.
-Before May 31 of the seventh year in rank as Assistant Professor at Brandeis University (including time spent in rank as Instructor, if any, but not including time granted under the provisions of section V.A.3.d. of this Handbook), the candidate must be informed by the appropriate Academic Dean in writing either that tenure and promotion have been granted, effective in the year following the decision, or that tenure and promotion have been denied.
+Before May 31 of the seventh year in rank as Assistant Professor at Brandeis University (including time spent in rank as Instructor, if any, but not including time granted under the provisions of section V.A.3.e. of this Handbook), the candidate must be informed by the appropriate Academic Dean in writing either that tenure and promotion have been granted, effective in the year following the decision, or that tenure and promotion have been denied.
+The May 31 deadline assumes an appointment that began in the fall semester.
+For those Assistant Professors whose appointment began in the spring semester (in January), candidates must be informed by the appropriate Academic Dean in writing about the outcome of their tenure and promotion review before November 30th of the seventh year in rank as Assistant Professor.
 In cases where tenure and promotion have been denied, the candidate will receive a one-year non-renewable appointment as Assistant Professor outside the tenure structure, to take effect in the year following the decision.

-d. associate professor in the tenure structure, without tenure
+d. associate professor in the tenure structure, without tenure i.
+An Associate Professor in the tenure structure without tenure must be informed by the appropriate Academic Dean in writing before May 31 of the penultimate year of appointment whether tenure has been granted or the appointment will terminate at the end of the next academic year.
+The May 31 deadline assumes an appointment that began in the fall semester.
+For those Associate Professors whose appointment began in the spring semester (in January), candidates must be informed by the appropriate Academic Dean in writing before November 30th of the penultimate year of appointment whether tenure has been granted or the appointment will terminate at the end of the next appointment whether tenure has been granted or the appointment will terminate at the end of the next calendar year.

-- i.
-An Associate Professor in the tenure structure without tenure must be informed by the appropriate Academic Dean in writing before May 31 of the penultimate year of appointment whether tenure has been granted or the appointment will terminate at the end of the next year. - ii.
+ii.
 An Associate Professor without tenure is considered for tenure in accordance with the procedures for tenure and promotion defined in this Handbook (section V.A.4, below).